 For an acute hematoma

-- Follow your doctor’s instructions.
-He or she will tell you if you need someone to watch you closely for the next 24 hours or longer.
+- Follow your doctor's instructions.
+The doctor will tell you if you need someone to watch you closely for the next 24 hours or longer.

 For a chronic hematoma